COLE WILLIAMS| THE PEOPLE’S HIGH PRIESTESS

 Beyond the stage, Williams’ community outreach is compelling.

-Forever a melting pot of culture and creativity, Cole was crowned 2025 Elite Ms. Louisiana Petite and 2026 Elite Southern States Petite,
+Forever a melting pot of culture and creativity, Cole was crowned2025 Elite Ms. Louisiana Petite and 2026 Elite Southern States Petite & is the 2026 Prestige Award (LPB) for “Best Documentary” for “Irma’s Story.”

 A woman with short curly hair and large hoop earrings leaning against a tree trunk in a lush green forest, wearing a floral dress, a white jacket, and black tights.